hexagram30/dice/README.md

 67
 ```

-Finally, there is a `roll` function where you can specity the types and number
+Finally, there is a `roll` function where you can specify the types and number
 of die, just like with the command line tool:

 ```clj